 But you can take some steps to try to avoid nasty surprises when you apply for a new credit card.
 Here’s what to do:

 - Check your credit.
 Get a free copy of your credit report at AnnualCreditReport.com.
-You are entitled to one free credit report from each of the three major credit bureaus – Equifax, Experian and TransUnion – each year.
+You are entitled by law to one free credit report from each of the three major credit bureaus – Equifax, Experian and TransUnion – each year.
+And the credit bureaus are offering free credit reports every week through April 2022 due to the pandemic.
 “If everything is shipshape, you’re more likely to qualify for the lower tiers,” says Eric Bahl, director of card product and channel development for PenFed Credit Union.
 “Generally, people who are aware of their credit are not caught off guard.”

 - Improve your score.
 If your score isn’t where you need it to qualify for the lowest interest rate, it’s time to get to work.
 Start by making sure you always pay your bills on time.
 You may also need to lower your credit utilization, which is how much of your available credit you are using.

 If you’re looking for a lower interest rate, but you don’t want to open a new card, another option is to call your current issuer and ask for a lower APR, Detweiler says.
 The worst the card issuer can do is say no.